What Is Behavioral Psychology?

 There are also degree programs available in behavioral neuroscience, a specialized behavioral psychology discipline.
 Subjects covered in this type of program can include aging, memory, neurodegenerative diseases, addiction, stress, brain plasticity, perception and impulsivity.

-Both psychologists and clinical counselors are typically required to earn licensure before practicing in the profession.
+Both clinical psychologists and clinical counselors are typically required to earn licensure before practicing in the profession.
 Qualifications vary according to type of licensure (mental health counselor, marriage and family therapist, behavioral disorder counselor and psychologist are a few examples), but they typically include education requirements, practical training and professional experience, and then you must pass one or more exams.
 Continuing education is also usually required to maintain a valid license.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: